diarm0d/diarm0d/README.md

 My name is Diarmuid.
 I am a Front End Engineer with 3+ years of experience across the marketing & SaaS space.

 - 🔭 I’m currently working on building the strongest promotion engine @Talon.One
-- 🌱 I’m currently learning Solidity and node.js
+- 🌱 I’m currently learning Next.js, Prisma & Postgres
 - 👯 I’m looking to collaborate on exciting projects that test my skills.
 -  📫 How to reach me: odonovan.dev@gmail.com